Pet Euthanasia in Clemson, SC

 Overview of the Procedure

-Before starting the procedure, our kind staff takes the time to explain every step thoroughly to pet owners and offers comfort during these difficult moments.
-Options for aftercare, like cremation or home burial, are discussed beforehand.
+Before starting the procedure, our staff will take the time to explain these steps thoroughly to you.
+Options for aftercare, like cremation or home burial, will also be discussed.

-Once all questions have been answered, clients will be asked to sign a consent form, allowing your veterinarian to perform the euthanasia procedure.
+Once all questions have been answered, you will be asked to sign a consent form, allowing uis to perform the euthanasia procedure.
 Then, in order to ensure a smooth process, our staff will place an intravenous catheter.
 This is generally done in our treatment area for efficiency and to prevent pets from witnessing and feeling any anxiety their families may experience while the catheter is being placed.

 For pets whose veins are very fragile or for whom placing a catheter would cause stress, we will administer a subcutaneous injection of sedation.
 This sedation usually takes anywhere from 5 to 15 minutes to become effective.
 At this point, your pet will no longer be feeling anything or have any consciousness.
 Our staff will then place a catheter to allow administration of the euthanasia solution.